What better way is there to endear yourself to local music fans and the people of your community?

 Since 2012, GIMMELIVE's award-winning seasons at Beverly's three theatres -- The North Shore Music Theatre, The Cabot and The Larcom -- have featured Rock 'n' Roll icons and showcased emerging young talent you might want to keep your eye on -- Vickie & Peter have been known to spot stars in the making before.

-In January 2016, after producing dozens of benefit concerts and festivals north of Boston, gimmeLIVE produced a Classic Rock Festival in Delray Beach Florida featuring Micky Dolenz of the Monkees, Felix Cavaliere of the Rascals, Mark Farner -- founder of Grand Funk Railroad, Steve Augeri -- Journey's former lead singer, John Cafferty & Michael "Tunes" Antunes of the Beaver Brown Band.
+In January 2016, after producing dozens of benefit concerts and festivals north of Boston, gimmeLIVE produced a Classic Rock Benefit Festival in Delray Beach Florida featuring Micky Dolenz of the Monkees, Felix Cavaliere of the Rascals, Mark Farner -- founder of Grand Funk Railroad, Steve Augeri -- Journey's former lead singer, John Cafferty & Michael "Tunes" Antunes of the Beaver Brown Band.
 The festival raised thousands of dollars for the educational programs at Old School Square.

 Many of gimmeLIVE's concerts and festivals raise money for good causes.
 Click here if you'd like us to produce a concert or festival to raise money for your organization.